 The EcoProTechT Series is the only EcoWater product that uses salt-free water descaling technologies to neutralize hard water.
 This particular device employs the brand’s patented PTT technology.

-Although the brand doesn’t provide much information regarding this tech’s specifics, it works very similarly to the Template Assisted Crystallization (TAC) technique of other salt-free water conditioners.
+Although the brand doesn’t provide much information regarding this tech’s specifics, we do know it uses the Template Assisted Crystallization (TAC) technique common in water softeners.

-Additionally, these devices are more eco-friendly than conventional salt-based units since they don’t require salt to operate, and they don’t release salt into the environment.
-The same feature also makes salt-free devices low maintenance.
+Additionally, these devices are more eco-friendly than conventional salt-based units.
+This is because they don’t require salt to operate, so they don’t release salt into the environment.
+Not using salt also makes them more low-maintenance than salt-based units.

 The EcoWater saltless descaling system has an up-flow design, unlike the traditional water softeners with down-flow designs.
 Devices with an up-flow design allow more contact time between the water and the softening media, which makes them more effective.